j9t/little-books/manuscript/html-css-frameworks.md

 ### Why Frameworks?

 Frameworks promise to save both development and design time.
-The thinking goes that many of the things site owners and developers want have been done a thousand times, and thus there is no need to reinvent the wheel.
+The thinking goes that many of the things site owners and developers want have been done a thousand times, and thus there’s no need to reinvent the wheel.
 Internal frameworks commonly enjoy a more sober regard, so this particularly applies to external frameworks.

 If frameworks come with this promise, the question arises whether they live up to it.
 The answer boils down to a cost calculation that is, unfortunately, different for every framework and project.
 How much development cost was saved?
 How much was, in turn, spent on training, customization, and upgrades?